-When I first moved in with my now-husband almost 11 years ago (where did that time go?!), it was into a single-fronted terrace house in an inner-city suburb.
+I first moved in with my now-husband almost 11 years ago, into an inner-city, single-fronted terrace.
 The house was in need of some updating and refreshing, but was perfect for us at the time.
-We poured a lot of time and energy into doing it up as best we could, and as much as we could, but because it was a rental, we were limited in many respects to what we could do.
+We poured a lot of time and energy into doing what we could, but because it was a rental, we were limited in many respects.

 Not only did this kitchen have yellow laminate bench-tops, an ancient oven, and drawers that never shut properly, the cabinet storage space was minimal, and I was always shifting things from one spot to another to try and create more space.

 Yet over the last 9 years, and in my role as a professional organiser helping my clients get their homes sorted, I've discovered and created some fantastic organising solutions.
 Especially in the kitchen!
 These strategies create more efficiency and functionality, in order to save time, effort, energy and money!
 I only wish I'd have thought of, or known about, these strategies all those years ago in our yellow kitchen!

 I wanted to share my own story and the strategies I've learnt, in order to save you from possibly making mistakes that could be costing time and money in your kitchen - it's time to change things before you waste any more!

 BONUS: Get your FREE kitchen organising cheat sheet to restore calm and order to your kitchen by clicking on the button below!

 Mistake #1 | Not using every inch of storage space